From poverty to prosperity: Understanding economic development

 The course will present the most recent theories on economic development through video lectures, and apply them to case studies of individual countries, as well as comparative analysis, readings, quizzes, assignments and discussion forums.
 At the end of the course, students will be able to understand the factors that influence development and the different development paths that countries across the world have taken.

 Participants need no specific academic qualifications.
-The course will start on 21 February 2017 and last for six weeks.
+The course started in February 2017 and will last for six weeks.

 - Module 1: From anarchy to a centralised state